ydb-platform/ydb/ydb/docs/en/core/devops/ansible/initial-deployment.md

 * For the redundancy type `block-4-2`, the value of `ydb_database_groups` is seven.
 * For the redundancy type `mirror-3-dc`, the value of `ydb_database_groups` is eight.

-The values of the `system_timezone` and `system_ntp_servers` variables depend on the infrastructure properties where the YDB cluster is being deployed.
-By default, `system_ntp_servers` includes a set of NTP servers without considering the geographical location of the infrastructure on which the YDB cluster will be deployed.
+The values of the `system_timezone` and `system_ntp_servers` variables depend on the infrastructure properties where the {{ ydb-short-name }} cluster is being deployed.
+By default, `system_ntp_servers` includes a set of NTP servers without considering the geographical location of the infrastructure on which the {{ ydb-short-name }} cluster will be deployed.
 We strongly recommend using a local NTP server for on-premise infrastructure and the following NTP servers for cloud providers:

 {% list tabs %}